corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/_index.md

 ## AMQP

 Corda uses an extended form of AMQP 1.0 as its binary wire protocol.
-You can learn more about the [[Wire format](serialization/wire-format.md) Corda uses if you intend to parse Corda messages from non-JVM platforms.
+You can learn more about the [Wire format](serialization/wire-format.md) Corda uses if you intend to parse Corda messages from non-JVM platforms.

-Corda serialisation is currently used for:
+Corda serialization is currently used for: